edriso/scandiweb-assignment/README.md

 ## Project Structure

 The project structure is designed to maintain clarity and organization.
-Key directories include:

-- **root directory (/)**: Houses the PHP backend code, encapsulating the core server-side logic.
+Here's a brief overview of the key directories:

-- **client/**: Contains the Reactjs frontend, where the user interface is developed and managed.
+- **client/**: This directory houses the ReactJS frontend, serving as the space where the user interface is developed and managed.
+All frontend-related assets and components are neatly organized within this section.

 - **public/**: Serves as the hosting location for index.php and the compiled front end, ensuring accessibility for users.

 - **schema.sql**: Represents the backbone of the database, defining its schema and structure.

+- **root directory (/)**: At the root level, the PHP backend code resides, containing the essential server-side logic that powers the application.
+It's further structured for improved organization:

+  - **Core/**: This directory holds PHP core models and functions designed for broader usability across projects.
+It serves as a repository for reusable and foundational code.

+  - **routes.php**: This file is the home for API routes, defining paths along with their corresponding controllers and actions.
+It provides a clear map for handling incoming requests.

+  - **Http/**: Within this directory, you'll find controllers and models specific to this application, handling vital server-side logic.

 ## API Documentation